 What can I say?
 It’s prime rib and that means it’s delicious.
 If you have not grilled a prime rib, you are missing out.
 There is something about that live fire flavor that really gives the outer layer and nice crust and amps up the beefy flavor of the roast.

 - 1 tablespoon fresh rosemary leaves finely chopped

 - 2 teaspoons coarse ground black pepper

 - Place rib roast onto a large cutting board.
-Trim off any excess fat that is straggling off the sides of the roast.
-Allow meat to stand at room temperature 30-45 minutes before grilling.
+Trim off any straggling fat or meat pieces hanging off the sides of the roast.
+Let meat stand at room temperature 30-45 minutes before grilling.

 - Preheat grill for a 325 degree indirect cook.
 Set a drip pan underneath the grates of the indirect side to catch the drippings.Combine rub ingredients in a small bowl and thoroughly coat prime rib roast with mixture.
 Transfer to grill.